ArnaudBrousseau/x61.fr/data/notes/creating-a-browser-language.md

 - Parser with tests -- converts tokens to AST
 - Runtime/Interpreter -- Uses AST to run the program in the browser
 - (optional) Compiler -- converts AST to asm.js

+## Results
+We worked in the open, at https://github.com/bukzor/hackathon2013.7.
+Wanna try it out? http://bukzor.github.io/hackathon2013.7/